 Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 As the world’s largest island nation, many of Indonesia’s islands have familiar names like Borneo and Lombok, Bali and Kalimantan.
 Shaped like a sprawling letter K, Sulawesi is sometimes forgotten, despite its size as the 11th largest island in the world.
-Located in the heart of Indonesia’s Coral Triangle, Sulawesi is one of Indonesia’s most intriguing islands, home to wildlife aplenty, a multitude of fascinating cultures, and marvelous stories of spice and maritime history.
+Located in the heart of Indonesia’s Coral Triangle, Sulawesi is one of Indonesia’s most intriguing islands, home to wildlife aplenty, a multitude of fascinating cultures, and marvellous stories of spice and maritime history.
 Below are some fascinating glimpses into this compelling destination.

 Dissecting the islands of Borneo and Sulawesi and mirroring the Makassar Strait, the Wallace Line is an invisible line where the animals in the western portion are largely of Asian origin and of Australasian in the eastern portion.
 Named in the 19th century after British naturalist Alfred Wallace, the Wallace Line separates elephants and tigers from marsupials, monotremes and bird species like colourful barbets and trogons from honeyeaters and kookaburras.

 Wallace observed an extraordinary array of wildlife species while trekking the Malay Archipelago (today’s Indonesia) in the mid 1800’s.
 He linked geological Ice Age history with species movement, noticing marsupials with distinctly Australian elements alongside primates, like macaques and tarsiers, from Asia.

 Tarsiers, approximately the size of a mango with oversized saucer-like eyes, are nocturnal creatures found in South Ease Asia, with most (11 of 16 species) found in Sulawesi.
 Tangkoko Nature Reserve is a known habitat for these tiny tree-dwellers.
 At the other end of the size scale, orangutans, which are endangered and may weigh more than 100kg, can be seen swinging through the forest at the Samboja Lestari Rainforest in Borneo’s East Kalimantan.